-In this post, Lodgis, the real estate agency specialising in furnished rentals in Paris, tells you all you need to know about the French council tax (taxe d’habitation) for tenants in a furnished rental property.
+In this post, Lodgis, the real estate agency specializing in furnished rentals in Paris, wants to tell you all you need to know about the French council tax (taxe d’habitation) for tenants in a furnished rental property.

 What is the council tax (taxe d’habitation)?

 The council tax (taxe d’habitation) is a local property tax charged by the town/area (commune) in which your property is located.
 It is calculated annually based on your situation on the 1st January and the duration of your rental.

 Who pays the council tax (taxe d’habitation)?

 If you are renting a furnished property, whether or not you are French, you will be liable to pay the council tax IF: